Bifurcation and chaos in nonlinear Lindblad equations: Two-dimensional case

-First, we consider the situation that $H_{10}=0$.
-In this case, the fixed point of the system is a stable node, since the corresponding Jacobian matrix of equation \eqref{InitalValue_2dim} has real eigenvalues with a negative trace and a positive determinant \cite{strogatz2018nonlinear}.
-When we have two different eigenvalues $\lambda_1 < \lambda_2 < 0$, we call the eigenspaces corresponding to $\lambda_1$ and $\lambda_2$ the fast and slowly decaying directions.
-When we change the basis such that the slow direction becomes the new $\z$ direction, we obtain an effectively one-dimensional system along the slow direction, with the fast direction relaxing during a short time interval.
+Now, there are two qualitatively different possible dynamical scenarios in the vicinity of a fixed point: If the Jacobian matrix corresponding to equations \eqref{InitalValue_2dim} has two real eigenvalues $\lambda_1 < \lambda_2 < 0$, we can call the eigenspaces corresponding to $\lambda_1$ and $\lambda_2$ the fast and slowly decaying directions.
+After some time, the dynamics along the fast direction has relaxed, and we have an effectively one-dimensional system along the slow direction.
 This is similar to the situation given in equations \eqref{eq_Lindblad_components_2} above.
 When a bifurcation occurs, the larger of the two eigenvalues goes through zero, which means that the bifurcation occurs within the one-dimensional subspace given by the slow direction, and all results obtained in the previous section can be applied also to this two-dimensional situation.
 In the degenerate case where the two eigenvalues coincide (i.e., when the fixed point becomes a "star" \cite{strogatz2018nonlinear}), the dynamics follows a straight trajectory with the distance to the fixed point fully characterizing the dynamics, i.e., the dynamics is again effectively one-dimensional \cite{strogatz2018nonlinear}.

-In addition to the one-dimensional bifurcations, a two-dimensional dynamical system can exhibit a Hopf bifurcation, of which we will construct in the following an explicit example.
-A Hopf bifurcation occurs when a stable spiral becomes unstable and a limit cycle (a closed, isolated trajectory) is generated.
-Such a limit cycle can be physically realized by precessing spins.
-We therefore introduce a magnetic field along the $y$ axis (and hence not changing the $y$ component), resulting in the Hamiltonian
+The second scenario is the one where the two eigenvalues of the Jacobian matrix are complex conjugate.
+In this situation, the dynamical system can exhibit a Hopf bifurcation, where a stable spiral becomes unstable and a limit cycle (a closed, isolated trajectory) is generated.
+The normal form of the Hopf bifurcation is

-where all constant factors are included in $b$.
-This means that now the last terms on the right-hand side of equations \eqref{InitalValue_2dim} become nonzero, and we have the dynamical system